 Do not sign or talk to anyone from another insurance company other than your own.
 In fact, don’t sign anything at all unless you are absolutely sure that you know what you are doing.
 If in doubt, contact an attorney who deals with car accident injuries and accidents in California.

 13. Contact an attorney.

-At M&Y Personal Injury Lawyers, we have successfully handled many car accident cases in California, and have recovered over $100 Million for our injured clients.
-Get your free injury consultation today and let us help you get the justice you deserve!
+We have successfully handled many car accident cases in California, and have recovered over $100 Million for our injured clients.
+Get your free consultation today and let us help you get the justice you deserve!